How Denial-of-Service Attacks work

 Distributed denial-of-service

-When the hacker wants to launch an attack, it sends a command from the master computer to every bot and orders it to launch a DoS attack against the target host.
-Since the attack is distributed across a large number of bots, the attack is called a distributed denial-of-service attack.
+To initiate an attack, the adversary issues a command from the master computer to all bots, instructing them to launch a DoS attack against the target host.
+Because the attack originates from multiple distributed systems, it is classified as a distributed denial-of-service (DDoS) attack.

 Types of DoS attacks

-A hacker can perform many types of DoS attacks.
-The following are some of the most common types of attacks.
+Attackers can employ various types of DoS attacks.
+The following are among the most prevalent methods.

 ICMP ping attack